-This necessary premise to understanding the book is evident on at least three other bases besides Nebuchadnezzar's dream: (1) The same limitation of four kings/kingdoms is set forth in Daniel's dream (7:1-8, 17, 23).
-(2) The book is written to give hope to Daniel's people, that he and they might know what would befall them "in the latter days" (10:14), which we believe to be the final days of Israel as God's Old Testament covenant people.
-(Remember, their covenant identity as God's people ended at the cross [cir.
-AD 30, Col. 2:14; Heb.
-9:16-17; 10:9-10; et al.] and their national identity in God's sight was forever terminated when Titus, the Roman general, besieged and then obliterated Jerusalem in AD 70).
-(3) In almost the closing words of the book the angelic announcer told Daniel that the "end of these wonders" (i.e., the wonders revealed in chapters 10-12, or perhaps the entire book) would coincide with "when they have made an end of breaking in pieces the power of the holy people."
+This necessary premise to understanding the book is evident on at least three other bases besides Nebuchadnezzar's dream:

+- 1. The same limitation of four kings/kingdoms is set forth in Daniel's dream (7:1-8, 17, 23). - 2.
+Daniel wrote this book is to give hope to God's people, that he and they might know what would befall them "in the latter days" (10:14), which we believe to be the final days of Israel as God's Old Testament covenant people.
+(Remember, their covenant identity as God's people ended at the cross [Cir.
+A.D.
+30, Col. 2:14; Heb.
+9:16-17; 10:9-10; et al.].
+Their national identity in God's sight was forever terminated when Titus, the Roman general, besieged and then obliterated Jerusalem in A.D.
+70). - 3.
+In almost the closing words of the book the angelic announcer told Daniel that the "end of these wonders" (i.e., the wonders revealed in chapters 10-12, or perhaps of the entire book) would coincide with "when they have made an end of breaking in pieces the power of the holy people."
 This would be "the time when all these things shall be finished" (Dan.
 12:6-7).
-Thus, when the Jews were finally and irretrievably broken (by the Roman Legions in AD 70), the visions of the book of Daniel would be fulfilled and finished.
+Thus, when the Jews were finally and irretrievably broken (by the Roman Legions in A.D.70), the visions of the book of Daniel would be fulfilled and finished.

-I believe McGuiggan is right about this:
+I therefore believe McGuiggan is right about this conclusion:

 The scope of the book has consistently been from Babylon (at the earliest) to Rome (at the latest).
-See this in chapters 2 and 7.
-In chapter 8 we go from Persia to the Seleucids.
-In chapter 9 we went from Persia to Rome.
-In chapters 10 through 12 we do the same thing-from Persia to Rome (159).
+See this in Chapters 2 and 7.
+In Chapter 8 we go from Persia to the Seleucids.
+In Chapter 9 we went from Persia to Rome.
+In Chapters 10 through 12 we do the same thing-from Persia to Rome.
+4

 If I am right in this (and I believe I am), there is not even a toe, much less a leg, left upon which the premillennialist can build a case for his mythical one-thousand-year literal future kingdom scheme.
-You see, the establishment of the eternal kingdom of God and the enthronement of His/David's Son, the Messiah/Christ, took place in the days of the Roman "kings" - "in the latter days" of Daniel's people, the Jews, long since passed.
-In fact, this eternal kingdom (the church of Christ [Mat.
-16:18-19]) was established in the first century of our era (McClish, Daniel 68-87).
+The establishment of the eternal kingdom of God and the enthronement of His/David's Son, the Messiah/Christ, took place in the days of the Roman "kings" "in the latter days" of Daniel's people, the Jews-long since passed!
+In fact, this eternal kingdom (the church) was established in the first century of our era (see my exposition of Daniel 2 on this website).

-Now, back to the antecedent of he in 11:45: Who is this "he"?
+Now, back to the antecedent of he of 11:45: Who is this "he"?
 We get no help in verses 41-44, which oscillate between he and him several times, but with no fuller identity.
-Not until we get to verse 40 do we find a more specific identity: the king of the north.
-However, this is so general that we must move yet farther back in the chapter to determine who this is in order to know the time of which Daniel 12:1 speaks.
+Not until we get to verse 40 do we find a more specific identity: "the king of the north."
+However, this description is so general that we must move yet farther back in the chapter to determine to whom this phrase refers to know the time of which Daniel 12:1 speaks.